Jamaica Blue Hole | Hero

 9. ST. THOMAS HARBOR COST THE U.S. $25 MILLION

 The U.S. government shelled out $25,000,000 to purchase St. Thomas Harbor from the local government.
-It's so big that up to seven cruise ships can be docked at a single time.
-With each cruise ship bringing up to 6,000 people, the island's permanent population of 51,634 people could nearly double if all those cruise ships are in port.
+It's so big that up to seven cruise ships can dock at a single time.
+With each cruise ship bringing up to 6,000 people, the island's permanent population of 51,634 people can nearly double when all those cruise ships are in port.

-The Caribbean Sea hovers at 27° C (81° F) year-round, so it's always a good time to go swimming on a Caribbean island.
+The Caribbean Sea hovers at 81° Fahrenheit (27° Celsius) year-round, so it's always a good time to go swimming on a Caribbean island.
 It's the stability of the Caribbean's water temperature that makes the coral and sea life so susceptible to environmental changes.

 11. CAMOUFLAGE IS OUTLAWED FOR CIVILIANS AT 7 CARIBBEAN DESTINATIONS